katanaml/sparrow/sparrow-data/parse/README.md

 ## Description

-This module implements Sparrow Parse [library](https://pypi.org/project/sparrow-parse/) with helpful methods for data pre-processing.
+This module implements Sparrow Parse [library](https://pypi.org/project/sparrow-parse/) with helpful methods for data pre-processing, parsing and extracting information from documents.

 ## Install